Inter-chain Interactions, Multi-magnon condensation and Strain effect in chain compound NaVOPO$_4$: Effect of axial magnetic field

-We note that at the $J_c$=$J_d$ point due the competing nature of $J_c$ and $J_d$, they compensate, and can be modeled by a single alternating chain as far as spin gap is concerned.
+We note that at the $J_c$=$J_d$ point due to the competing nature of $J_c$ and $J_d$, they compensate.
+This results in a system that can be mimicked by decoupled alternating chains with finite ST gap.
 This can be appreciated by considering the fact that the spin gap for weakly dimerized chain is given by $\Delta(\delta) = A \delta^{\beta}$, where $\delta$ is dimerization, connected to alternation ratio by the relationship, $J^{\prime}$/$J$ = $\frac{1-\delta}{1+\delta}$ and $A = 2.0375 $, $\beta = 0.7475$~\cite{PhysRevB.75.052404}.
-Putting $J^{'}/J$ = 0.92, this gives a values 0.189$J$, very close to our estimate of $\sim$ 0.2$J$ for the case of $J_c$=$J_d$.
+Putting $J^{\prime}/J$ = 0.92, this gives a values 0.189$J$, very close to our estimate of $\sim$ 0.2$J$ for the case of $J_c$=$J_d$.
 Moving away from the $J_c=J_d$ line, the compensation point, the resultant uncompensated subleading interactions suppress the gap value from the single chain limit.
-The estimated value of 0.05 $J$ for $J_c/J$ = -0.3 and $J_d/J$ = -0.5 is very close to experimental estimate of 2K for the compound, and also supported by the DFT estimates of exchanges.
-Thus the spin-gap can be reproduced either by considering a single alternating chain with an alternation parameter of 0.98, as employed in susceptibility fitting,~\cite{PhysRevB.100.144433} or by considering a stronger alternation parameter of $\sim$ 0.92 as found in DFT study, but including uncompensated subleading interactions.
-The latter scenario turns out to be the realistic representation of the compound, which manifests its effect in the excited state properties to be discussed in the following.
-This spin gap is found to be weakly dependent on the system size.
-The gap can be closed at a critical field $B=B_{c1}$ and for the parameters $J_c = -0.3$ and $J_d = -0.5$ the critical field is found to be $\approx 1.8$ T, close to experimentally found gap of $\le$ 2T~\cite{PhysRevB.100.144433}.
-However, in the staggered and stripy phases, the dominant ferromagnetic $J_d$ and $J_c$ lead to ordering along the diagonal and Y-direction, respectively, which result in closing of the spin gap, upon extrapolation to infinite size (see SM~\cite{SM}).
+The estimated value of 0.05 $J$ for $J_c/J$ = -0.3 and $J_d/J$ = -0.5 is very close to the experimental estimate of 2K for the compound and is also supported by the DFT estimates of exchanges.
+Thus the spin-gap can be reproduced either by considering a single alternating chain with an alternation parameter of 0.98, as employed in susceptibility fitting,~\cite{PhysRevB.100.144433} or by considering a stronger alternation parameter of $\sim$ 0.92 as found in the DFT study, but including uncompensated subleading interactions.
+The latter scenario turns out to be the realistic representation.
+The non-uniqueness of the fitting process of the susceptibility fit is demonstrated in section IX.
+In comparison to the DFT estimate of $J^{\prime}/J$ is found to be robust, consistently obtained in a large number of solutions.
+It is to be stressed that the effect of subleading interactions, either compensated or uncompensated, will be manifested in the excited state properties.
+This would enable the difference between a single alternating chain model, as invoked in Ref.~\cite{PhysRevB.100.144433} and the inter-chain coupled chain model of the discussed system.
+This will be taken up in the following section.